 RE/MAX Innovative Bayside offices are some of the some of the region's busiest drop off locations.
 Donations may be dropped off at the Meredith Office (208 Daniel Webster Highway at the junction of Rts.
 3 & 104), or at the Laconia Office (604 Main Street, across from the Colonial Theatre on Rt.
 106 in downtown Laconia).
 For contactless donations, collections boxes will be outside each office during business hours.
 Or if you call the office number below upon arrival, we are happy to offer curbside pick-up.
 Together we can make this holiday season one to remember!
-For more information about the Toys for Tots program call RE/ MAX Innovative Bayside, Meredith at (603) 279-0079, the Laconia office at (603) 527-8200, or e-mail info@baysidenh.
-Ralph Meet Ralph!
+For more information about the Toys for Tots program call RE/ MAX Innovative Bayside, Meredith at (603) 279-0079, the Laconia office at (603) 527-8200, or e-mail info@baysidenh. net.
+ETS OF THE Ralph Meet Ralph!
 This goofball is such a sweetheart and brings so much joy to the staff and volunteers here at the facility.
 He loves meeting new people and is always curious of other doggos.
 Ralph does have an autoimmune disease that requires treatment by daily medication and will require routine veterinary check ups (Check with your vet!
 You will find the monthly cost is not high!).
-During his down time, between eating treats and playing fetch, Ralph loves to cuddle up for nap time and would be a great addition to a home looking for a little extra love.
+During his

 Recently, members of our Volunteer Program, have been able to give Ralph some extra time out of the shelter!
 Through these outings we have learned - Ralph loves water and hiking.
 He enjoys getting to spend time outdoors and making new friends along the way.